 numPartitions = 4

-spark_series = spark.createDataFrame(series).repartitionByRange(numPartitions, 'unique_id')
+spark_series = spark.createDataFrame(train).repartitionByRange(numPartitions, 'unique_id')

 Models